 At most, 156 golfers will tee off at the PGA Championship and roughly half will make the cut.
+In the 2018 PGA Championship, the cut line was even.
 In 2017, the cut line was 1-over, so the 75 players who shot 1-over or better through the first two rounds made the cut.
 The cut line was 2-over in 2015 and 2016.

 The PGA Championship's current format is known as the single cut, although the major championship used to follow a match play format from 1916 to 1957.
 When the tournament format switched to stroke play, there was briefly a double cut, meaning a second cut occurred after 54 holes, before the PGA Championship permanently moved to a single cut in 1965.